NLeSC/docker-couch-admin/README.md

 # CouchDB configurator

 Configures a webservice using a CouchDB database in a Docker container.
-Includes a Dockerfile that manages setting up and uploading the couchapp to a CouchDB database.
+Includes a Dockerfile that manages setting up and uploading the [couchapp](https://couchapp.readthedocs.io/en/latest/) to a CouchDB database.
+The configuration options are set using [AngularJS schema form](http://schemaform.io).

 ## Installation